 Why Ballet 5:8?

-Our programs provide dancers with exceptional classical ballet training, substantial performing experience, and national recognition through affiliate programs such as Regional Dance America: all in a nurturing environment where students thrive.
+Our programs provide dancers with exceptional classical ballet training, substantial performing experience, and national recognition: all in a nurturing environment where students thrive.

 Our year-round training programs are attended by over 40 students from a range of Chicagoland communities and from across the nation.
 Conservatory and Men's Program students have regularly received admission and scholarships at prestigious Summer Intensive programs including at The Gelsey Kirkland Academy of Classical Ballet, Orlando Ballet, The Kirov School, the Joffrey Academy of Dance, Boston Ballet, Houston Ballet, Charlotte Ballet, and others.

 Ballet 5:8 is a place you want to be!
 We boast a family-like atmosphere with small class sizes to promote individual attention for each student.
 We believe in the importance of maintaining open lines of communication between students, their families and our staff at all times.
 Our staff and dedicated program directors are always a call or an email away and are happy to set up a meeting anytime.

 Most importantly, as we challenge each dancer to reach their fullest potential, it is our goal to maintain a positive, nurturing environment in our school based in the overarching joy that comes from our basis in faith.
 This allows students to not only gain skills in dance, but the opportunity to thrive physically, emotionally and spiritually in conjunction with their training.